leonskidev/boop/README.md

 # Boop

-**Boop** is the glorified calculator for all your not so scientific mathematical needs.
+**Boop** is the glorified calculator for all your not so mathematical needs.
 You can either use its REPL, or add it to your own project as a library.

 ## Installation